-- Original text by NJDEP is in black standard text. - Original notes by NJDEP are in black italicized text and are not intended to be adopted as part of the ordinance. - Modified or added text by NJF is in blue standard text. - Modified or added notes by NJF are in blue italicized text and are not intended to be adopted as part of the ordinance. - In some instances, NJF provides a menu of options in red italicized text, where only one option from the menu of options is intended to be selected and the remainder of the text is not intended to be adopted as part of the ordinance.
+- Modified or added text by NJF is in blue standard text. - Modified or added notes by NJF are in blue italicized text and are not intended to be adopted as part of the ordinance. - In some instances, NJF provides a menu of options in green italicized text, where only one option from the menu of options is intended to be selected and the remainder of the text is not intended to be adopted as part of the ordinance.